peter-sattler/money-transfer-ui/README.md

 Once both back-end services are running, the application's home page will be available at http://localhost:3000

-## Implementation Details

-:moneybag: Implemented using HTML, CSS and Javascript (including AJAX)
-:moneybag: Static content is served via an embedded Express web server (https://expressjs.com)
-:moneybag: The [JSON generator](https://next.json-generator.com) was used to create the initial test data

 ## Personal Goal

 Write a fully interactive front-end to an existing Java REST service while still fulfilling the final project's _Sultan-ian_ requirements.